 Montana is a rural state

 The most important aspect of Montana’s health profile is that Montana is a rural state.
-As such, many Montanans live in frontier areas that lack of essential services like healthcare, and thus must travel long distances to access such services.
-Figure 2-5 shows the population status of Montana’s 56 counties, and includes boundaries of the state’s tribal reservations (OMB 2010).
+As such, many Montanans live in frontier areas that lack of essential services like healthcare, and thus must travel long distances foror such services.
+Figure 2-5 shows the population status of Montana’s 56 counties and the boundaries of tribal reservations (OMB 2010).